astro-mat/PP5_E-Commerce_Application/README.md

 - The new user is invited to enter details in order to create an account
 - Form has full validation error checking.
+- A notice states that if the user already have an account, Then please sign in.
+A link is provided for this (See below)
+- Once a user registers, they are sent a confirmation email with a link that needs to be clicked to allow login

 ![Register page](docs/images/register.PNG)

+#### Verify Your E-mail Address Page

+- After registering for an account, the user reaches this page instructing them to check emails for a confirmation
+- The Email contains a link to Confirm E-mail Address

+#### Confirm E-mail Address page

+- The user can select a button that confirms the email.
+- They are then taken to the Login page where they can now login

+#### Login page

+- If the user has an existing account, they can enter their details here to login
+- There is an option to "Remember me" so that the user can chose to not have to enter their details in future sessions
+- A link is provided for if the user has forgotten their password (See below)
+- Once successfully signed in, they are taken to the index page

+#### Log Out Page

+- A simple page that the user can either choose to logout with (via button)
+- If the user changes their mind, they can select "Cancel"
+- Both options take the user to the index page

+#### Reset Password Page

+- The user is prompted to enter email address
+- Once Email is entered and "Reset my password" button is pressed, an email is sent to the email address with further instructions
+- The user can also choose to go back to login page if they realise that they have remembered their password.

+#### Password reset success page

+- Once the email has been entered on Reset Password Page and submitted, the user is taken to this page.
+- The user is asked to check their email
+- The email contains a link
+- The link leads to the change password page

+#### Change Password Page

+- The user is invited to change there password
+- Warnings are given if the new password does not pass the validation

+#### Change password Success Page

+- This page simply informs the user that there password has been changed
+- They can now login with their new password

 ### Wishlist

+### Notifications

 <!--